 To Normalize or Not To Normalize?

 At the population level, normalization can improve statistical clarity.
-At the individual level, there could also be benefits in situations in which heart rate is suppressed but HRV does not increase.
+At the individual level, there could also be benefits in looking at the data this way.

 As always, keep experimenting—this field is as dynamic as the data we study.